uccser/cs-field-guide/docs/writing-text.md

 Images are displayed responsively, and expand to full size when clicked by the user.

-A set of images can be included and displayed side by side using the following syntax:
+A set of images can be included and displayed side by side using the following syntax (currently not supported in 2.0):

 ```
 {image-set}